Guidelines for the creation of amazing merch.

 At Dizzyjam we lovingly print every t-shirt individually.
 In order for your designs to look the very best they can, it's very important that you follow these very simple guidelines.
 There are two sets of guidelines - depending on which process you choose to make your merch.
 However, there is one golden rule:

 Upload a high quality JPEG or PNG file.
 We're talking 300dpi images in a size of at least 1000 x 1000 pixels, but no bigger than 12000 x 12000 pixels, and bigger is always better (up to 10MB and 12000 x 12000 pixels).
 The quality of the image you upload directly affects the quality of the print.
 If you supply an average quality image, we will still print it - but it just won't look as good, which means your fans will be less happy, and we don't want that.

-One Colour (Best For: Logos, Large Text, Vector-created Art)
+One Color (Best For: Logos, Large Text, Vector-created Art)

-Multicolour (Best For: Full colour designs, Small detail, Shading)
+Multicolor (Best For: Full color designs, Small detail, Shading)

-This method allows you to print full colour merch.
-Your fans can still customise the colour of the merch (if you want them to), but your design will always remain EXACTLY as you uploaded it.
+This method allows you to print full color merch.
+Your fans can still customise the color of the merch (if you want them to), but your design will always remain EXACTLY as you uploaded it.
 A few guidelines: